 Another caregiver job is a dental assistant.
 The duties of a dental assistant vary by state.
 Their duties also vary depending on the dental office they are working for.
 But many dental assistants provide patient care that involves x-rays, scheduling appointments, and record keeping.
 Some dental assistants perform lab tasks.
 They may take impressions of a patient’s teeth, or prepare material for dental impressions or crowns.
 They are always working under the direction of a dentist.

 There are many possible pathways to become a dental assistant.
-Some states require that a person graduates from a program and pass an exam to become licensed.
+Some states require that a person graduates from an accredited dental assistant program and pass an exam to become licensed.
 Other states may not require formal education except on-the-job training.

 Speech-language pathologists identify treatment options for their patients, and they may create individualized treatment plans to focus on specific functional needs.
 They also teach children or adults to create sounds.
 Speech-language pathologists teach them to improve their voices and maintain fluency when they are speaking.
 They help their patients to improve vocabulary and sentence structure that is used in oral or written language.